deutsche-nationalbibliothek/lingua-reproducer-memory-leak/README.md

-# lingua-reproducer-memory-leak
+# Reproducer for a memory leak in Lingua 1.1.0 (fixed in 1.1.1)
-Reproducer for a memory leak in Lingua 1.1.0 when using it from a web application
+Reproducer for a memory leak in Lingua 1.1.0 when using it from a web application.
+The memory leak is fixed in Lingua 1.1.1: web applications can call ``destroy()`` on the ``LanguageDetector`` to clean up when the application shuts down.

 # Building

 The application is built using Maven.
-In order to use the newest snapshot of Lingua, it needs to be pulled from a Maven repository.
-It's possible to install the snapshot into the local repository by using

-`mvn install:install-file -Dfile=${pathToLinguaRepo}/build/libs/lingua-1.2.0-SNAPSHOT-with-dependencies.jar -DgroupId=com.github.pemistahl -DartifactId=lingua -Dversion=1.2.0-SNAPSHOT -Dpackaging=jar`

 # Reproducing the problem